dfouhey/caffe64/Readme.md

 ## Requirements

 Try our simple 3-item checklist to see if you're ready to upgrade to Caffe64.
-* Are you using 64 bit linux on an Intel or AMD processor made after 2006?
+* Are you using 64 bit *linux* (sorry -- for OSX you need to change the system calls) on an Intel or AMD processor made after 2006?
 (Try `grep sse3 /proc/cpuinfo`)
 * Does your system have `/dev/urandom`?
 * Do you have 12KB or more disk space?

 If so, you're set!

 ## Why make a new library?